The deadline for 2018 submissions is now closed, please check back for submission guidelines for the 701 CCA Prize 2020.

 A six-week, paid residency at 701 CCA;

-The application fee is $25, which must be included with the completed application.
+The application fee is $25, which must be included with the completed application and is non-refundable.

 Eligible artists must:

 Be a professional artist 40 years or younger on October 31, 2018;

 Have by October 1, 2018, available a body of work representative of the artworks submitted for the 701 CCA Prize and completed after January 1, 2016.
 This body of work needs to be substantially enough to fill approximately one-third of the 2,500 square feet gallery space at 701 CCA.
 In case of performance art work, high quality DVD representations of past performances must be available.
 Performance artists also will be required to provide a schedule of no less than 3 public performances during the exhibition period.
 In the case of site-specific installation art, artists must be willing and able to create a site-specific installation at 701 CCA for the 701 CCA Prize exhibition between November 1 – November 6, 2018.